department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You’re in: Class II
+You’re in Class II.

-You may qualify for: 1-time dental care
+You may qualify for 1-time dental care.

 You can get this care only if: